 - Providing additional car parking capacity close to Cameron Road – The northern section of the corridor has a high demand for car parking, especially near the CBD and close to the hospital.
 The project is already seeking to improve the existing parking situation for businesses along the corridor by changing parking restrictions and investigating opportunities to install new parking close to Cameron Road.
 Providing additional parking capacity is vital to support businesses along Cameron Road and is essential if a bus clearway option is pursued.

-While Council staff have been visiting the business community along Cameron Road, they have also been asking if there are things that Council could make better.
-Things like improved parking times, more bike parks and better bus shelters etc.; these are called quick wins.
-Council staff have now added an extra five bike stations along Cameron Road and are working towards improved parking times for more than 30 businesses.
-We are also looking into improved bus shelters and pavement rehabilitation.
+While council staff have been working with business community along Cameron Road, they have also been asking if there are things that council could make better.
+Things like improved parking times to support the business needs, more bike racks, better bus shelters and parklets; these are called quick wins.
+Council staff have now added an extra fifteen bike racks along Cameron Road and are working towards improved parking times for more than 30 businesses.
+We are also looking into improved bus shelters and pavement improvements.

-Please contact Greg Bassam on email@example.com or firstname.lastname@example.org if you are interested in finding out how Council could help your business too.
+Please contact us on firstname.lastname@example.org if you are interested in finding out how council could help your business too.

 To get a better understanding of how people currently use the area for parking, the project team staff undertook parking surveys.
 Two different sources have been used for this (Beca Ltd and TCC Parking Services team) and the information is summarized below:

-- Northbound demand is higher than Southbound demand: people want more parks in when they’re heading towards the city centre
+- Northbound demand is higher than Southbound demand: people want more parks when they’re heading towards the city centre.

 - Mid-day peak has highest occupancy rate (72%)

 - PM peak has low demand (37%)

 See information below:

 Report: Zone occupancy (935kb pdf) Cameron Road parking Occupancy between 3pm and 4pm (106kb pdf)